sameersbn/docker-gitlab-ci-runner/README.md

 - **CI_SERVER_URL**: The hostname of the GitLab CI server.
 No defaults
 - **REGISTRATION_TOKEN**: The token to use to register on the CI server *The above two options are only applicable if you want to skip the `app:setup` step and want to instead provide these parameters at launch.
 Additionally, they are effective only the first time you launch the container*
+- **CI_RUNNERS_COUNT**: Number of instances of the runner to start.
+Defaults to `1`.
+Increase this if you want the runner to process multiple builds simultaneouly.

 # Upgrading